-- 13. Adult Services Any capital spending must link to service development and configuration needs as identified in service plans.
-These developments will be progressed in partnership with other agencies (particularly Health Agencies) to provide services which enable integrated, flexible and person-centred care to best meet the needs of service users.
-The priority for 2006/07 and beyond is the continued reconfiguration of the day care services for people with a learning disability (£0.500m over 3 years which commenced in 2004/05).
-This is a time of significant change for Social Services and it is possible that priorities may change dependant upon service reconfiguration proposals and changing models of care.
-The priorities will therefore continue to be reviewed annually. - 14.
-Regeneration The Council is currently engaged in delivery of two major regeneration projects Darlington Gateway and Pedestrian Heart. - Employment Generators Development of key employment sites to provide modern accommodation capable of attracting new businesses to the Tees Valley and space for indigenous businesses looking to expand.
-These include sites at Central Park (Haughton Road), Morton Palms and Faverdale East Business Park. - Improving the Visitor Experience Providing a first class environment capable of attracting visitors and investment, with a range of quality retail and cultural opportunities.
+Employment Generators - Further development of key employment sites to provide modern accommodation capable of attracting new businesses to the Tees Valley and space for indigenous businesses looking to expand.
+These include sites at Central Park (Haughton Road), Morton Palms, Faverdale East Business Park and Lingfield Point.
+Investigations will be started into the feasibility of Faverdale as a major logistics park.

+- Improving the Visitor Experience Providing a first class environment capable of attracting visitors and investment, with a range of quality retail and cultural opportunities.
 The development of a high quality environment will be crucial in supporting the range of planned site developments.
-The key element of this will be the extensive town centre works carried out under the Pedestrian Heart scheme. - Physical Gateways- Environmental improvements to the key entry and exit points to the western end of the Tees Valley, to ensure a high quality physical gateway including improvements to radial routes, key corridors and entry points to Darlington. - Tourism and Heritage Development of key assets in Darlington to preserve and enhance the unique visitor experience and increase the economic impact of tourism, including the development of the Darlington Railway Centre and Museum, railway heritage tourism packages and coordinated programme of cultural events.
+The key element of this will be the extensive town centre works carried out under the Pedestrian Heart scheme. - Physical Gateways Environmental improvements to the key entry and exit points to the western end of the Tees Valley, to ensure a high quality physical gateway including improvements to radial routes, key corridors and entry points to Darlington including the Eastern Transport Corridor - Tourism and Heritage Development of key assets in Darlington to preserve and enhance the unique visitor experience and increase the economic impact of tourism, the first phase of the development of the Darlington Railway Centre and Museum will be completed by April 2008, railway heritage tourism packages and a co-ordinated programme of cultural and educational events.

-Pedestrian Heart is a major regeneration project for the Town Centre, which aims to improve the access provision and enhance the environmental quality and economy of the town centre.
+Pedestrian Heart is a major regeneration project for the Town Centre, which was completed in June 2007.
+It will improve the access provision and enhance the environmental quality and economy of the town centre.

-Detailed research is being undertaken to identify regeneration priorities for Darlington once the major projects currently underway are completed.
-"Taking Forward the Darlington Gateway" will identify these priorities and provide the justification within higher level strategies and future funding plans.
+Detailed research has been undertaken to identify regeneration priorities for Darlington once the major projects currently underway are completed.
+"Taking Forward the Darlington Gateway" has identified these priorities and is informing higher-level strategies such as the Sustainable Community Strategy as well as future funding plans.